rstudio/gcfgenv/README.md

   tag](https://pkg.go.dev/gopkg.in/gcfg.v1#hdr-Data_structure)) are converted to uppercase.
 * Slice fields use `,` as a separator.
-* Consistent with the `gcfg` package, slices are appended rather than replaced.
+* Slice fields are appended to rather than replaced (as with the original `gcfg` package).
 * Dashes are converted to underscores.
 * Subsection names are left as-is.